-- A. The local office shall consider households eligible under either expanded or basic categorical eligibility exempt from the resource eligibility criteria of this section. - B. Households that do not meet expanded or basic categorical eligibility criteria shall have their nonexempt resources, as anticipated to be available in the issuance month, used to determine household eligibility.
+- A. The local office shall consider households eligible under either expanded or basic categorical eligibility to have satisfied the resource eligibility criteria of this section. - B. Households that do not meet expanded or basic categorical eligibility criteria shall have their nonexempt resources, as anticipated to be available in the issuance month, used to determine household eligibility.